Exporters

 .WithMetrics(metrics => metrics.AddPrometheusExporter());

-You’ll then need to add the endpoint so that Prometheus can scrape your site.
-You can do this using the IAppBuilder extension like this:
+You’ll then need to register the Prometheus scraping middleware so that Prometheus can scrape your application.
+Use the UseOpenTelemetryPrometheusScrapingEndpoint extension method on IApplicationBuilder:

 var builder = WebApplication.CreateBuilder(args);